-Acupuncture is not only one of the safest medicines, it is also the fastest growing in Western medicine, with 400 out of 500 IVF centers in the US integrating or recommending acupuncture in their programs.
+Acupuncture is not only one of the safest medicines, but it is also the fastest-growing in Western medicine, with 400 out of 500 IVF centers in the US integrating or recommending acupuncture in their programs.
 Its whole medical system treats anything from fertility to pain, to cancer, to psycho-emotional challenges.
 Acupuncture has great success in treating many chronic and unexplained conditions.

 Acupuncture is one of the 8 branches of Chinese Medicine.
 An Eastern Medicine with over 5,000 years of history, the first medical text of acupuncture was “The Yellow Emperor’s Classic of Internal Medicine”, which dates from around 300 BC. the early tenets of acupuncture called for:

 • Treating the underlying root cause of the illness or imbalance by addressing the whole body.

 • Supporting the innate healing mechanism/self-regulation of the body to create homeostasis.

 • Removing blockages in the energetic systems of the body (the cause of all pain or disease).